kalvinparker/My_Home_Network/Reverse-Proxy.md

 ---

+## Part 3: Access Control - Defining Who Can Connect

+1. **Create an Alias for Trusted Networks:**
+   *   Go to Firewall -> Aliases.
+Click Add.
+   *   Name: TrustedNetworks.
+   *   Type: Network(s).
+   *   Content: Enter your trusted network ranges, one per line (e.g., 192.168.1.0/24, 10.10.10.0/24).
+   *   Save and Apply.

+---

-## Part 3: The Engine - HAProxy Configuration
+## Part 4: The Engine - HAProxy Configuration

 We build the components from the back to the front.